 ... interesting, comfortable to read, and well-illustrated with historical photographs and drawings.

 Tom Rea, who grew up in Pittsburgh admiring the dinosaurs at the Carnegie Museum of Natural History, lives in Casper, Wyoming, with his family.
-Now a freelance writer, for a dozen years he covered politics, education, and science for the Casper Star-Tribune, Wyoming’s largest newspaper.
+Now a freelance writer and editor, for a dozen years he covered politics, education, and science for the Casper Star-Tribune, Wyoming’s largest newspaper.